vimtor/modaly.js/README.md

 </button>
 ```

-To close it, you can add the `data-modaly-close` attribute to any element inside the modal.
+To close the modal add the `data-modaly-close` attribute to any element inside the modal.

 ```html
 <div id="modal-1">